This guide explains the $1M revenue trap for Shopify and DTC founders who hit numbers that should feel great, but somehow feel flat.

 Alex Hormozi makes a perfect story hook because the surface-level scoreboard is undeniable: mid-30s, a serious portfolio, a reputation for discipline, and the kind of work ethic that can carry you through almost anything.
 In his conversation with Tony Robbins, the warning wasn’t “you’re failing.”
 It was more unsettling: you can be succeeding so hard that you start living on autopilot, like you’re running your business from a checklist instead of a pulse.

-At EcommerceFastlane, this pattern shows up across 400+ founder and operator conversations: the same people who can rebuild an ad account in 48 hours often can’t explain what they’re building toward anymore, beyond “more.”
+This pattern shows up quite often.
+The same people who can rebuild an ad account in 48 hours often can’t explain what they’re building toward anymore, beyond “more.”
 That’s not laziness.
 It’s a meaning and sustainability problem, especially once complexity and responsibility explode.

 The $1M trap happens when your business gets more complex faster than your sense of purpose grows, so you keep winning on paper while losing energy in real life.
 And it often hides behind hidden profit and operations issues that quietly bleed momentum.